-After a day without sleep you could be similar to someone with high blood alcohol levels!
-If that isn’t startling enough, there are other health concerns surrounding inadequate sleep.
-Your body needs its downtime, and going long stretches without sleep to “get the job done” or “meet a deadline” or while trying to pack too much into your life can take its toll on your body.
+Your body needs sleep to rest, repair, and refill on energy.
+So going long stretches without sleep to “get the job done” or “meet a deadline” or while trying to pack too much into your life can take its toll on your body.
 While for some, this may be unavoidable, the downside of sustained sleep shortfall can be bad enough to merit concern.
-Sleep deprivation can bring on a number of changes in your body, some subtle and others more obvious.
+Sleep deprivation can bring on a number of changes in your body, both subtle and obvious.

-Lack of sleep is associated with dipping alertness, weakening cognitive performance, decreased brain function and activity, and poor attention.
+The effect of lack of sleep is associated with dipping alertness, poor attention, weakening cognitive performance, and decreased brain function and activity.
 This can lower productivity at the workplace, endanger your well-being, and even become a safety hazard.